mdmcconnell/pdf-comp/README.md

 This code is inspired by SerHack's [pdf-diff](https://github.com/serhack/pdf-diff).
 So thanks!
 It leans heavily on Horst Rutter's amazing golang PDF processor, [pdfcpu](https://pdfcpu.io/).
 Also, Google's Gemini has made a significant contribution.

 ## Installation
-It's important to use a recent version of XpdfReader.- specifically *not* the Ubuntu package poppler-utils.
+It's important to use a recent version of XpdfReader - specifically *not* the Ubuntu package poppler-utils.
 As of this writing, version 0.85 of pdftoppm included in poppler-utils is broken for output to stdout and will cause the program to fail.
 Try using
 ```
 $ wget https://dl.xpdfreader.com/xpdf-tools-linux-4.05.tar.gz